-Activities are specific steps taken to accomplish the project objectives, and involve direct service to clients (students, teachers, parents).
-Examples include: specific teacher in-services, parent nights, and mentoring sessions.
+Activities are specific steps taken to accomplish the project objectives, and involve direct service to clients (first-year teachers).
+Examples include: specific teacher in-services and mentoring sessions.
 They may take place on a single date (e.g., a field trip), or over a period of time (e.g., the use of an innovative curriculum).